 The Group's business activities consist mainly of provision for broking services, forex trading and asset management.
-The main risks to which the Group is exposed to are credit, liquidity, interest rate, foreign currency and price risks.
+The Board of Directors has overall responsibility for the establishment and oversight of the Group's and the Company's risk management framework.
+Management is responsible for developing and monitoring the Group's and the Company's risk management policies.
+Management reports regularly to the Board of Directors on its activities.
 The Group's overall risk management objective is to effectively manage these risks and seek to minimise potential adverse effects on the financial performance of the Group.